ahmedjd499/ahmedjd499/README.md

-- 👋 Hi, I’m Ahmed a software engeneering student
+- 👋 Hi, I’m Ahmed a software engeneer
 - 👀 I’m interested in Computer science
-- 🌱 I’m currently learning mobile dev with flutter
 - 📫 How to reach me -email : ahmedjaidi4@gmail.com

 <!---